-Winning Campaigns to Transform the
+Winning Campaigns To Transform

-Criminal Justice System During COVID-19 & Beyond
+The Criminal Justice System

-FICPFM Organizer Training Fellowship
+2021 FICPFM Organizer Training Fellowship

 "Now is the time for an organizing training like this for our movement.
 I never had organizing 101.
 I learned on the fly.
 Here’s an opportunity now for people to actually get organizing 101 and become really skilled advocates."

 Norris Henderson, Founder and Executive Director of Voice of the Experienced, FICPFM Steering Committee member

 People everywhere are rising up to challenge the criminal justice system.
 The COVID-19 pandemic and the long-standing pandemics of police brutality and racism, make it more urgent than ever for directly impacted people to fight for change.

 To seize this moment, we must strengthen our abilities to organize and strategize in new ways amidst rapidly changing conditions with our political climate, organizing online and on the ground, and race wars.

 This is the second year we will host the FICPFM Organizer Training Fellowship.
 This Fellowship is a two-phase certified online program for system impacted people aimed to equip participants with leadership skills and the capacity to respond with agency to the world's urgent challenges.